spyke/spyke/README.md

 spyke is a Python package for visualizing, navigating, and spike sorting neuronal extracellular waveform data.

-Spyke currently works with [Swindale Lab](http://swindale.ecc.ubc.ca) `.srf` files.
+Spyke currently works with [Swindale Lab](http://swindale.ecc.ubc.ca) `.srf` files, but may be extended to work with other electrophysiology file formats.
 Some of its functionality was inherited from Tim Blanche's Delphi program "SurfBawd".

 Some icons were copied from Ubuntu's [Humanity](http://launchpad.net/humanity) icon theme.